michelllepan/cs184-proj-webpage/proj3-1.md

 ### BVH rendering times

 BVH acceleration heavily improves rendering times with complex geometries.
 For example, the human face statue went from 138.98s on a Macbook Pro to 0.54s, and the woman statue went from a whopping 328.40s to a mere 1.30s.
-These are incredible improvements, and can show how optimization can quickly improve runtime.
+These are incredible improvements, and can show how optimization can quickly improve

 ## Part 3